 How to take control of your energy

-Here are some tools you can use to get a clearer picture of your energy usage and how to lower it.
+Here are some practical tools you can use to get a clearer picture of your energy usage and how to lower it.

 The Energy Insights report is generated using algorithms and statistical data to provide you with an estimated breakdown of your energy usage across up to 12 categories:

 - Laundry and dishwasher